 During the period, the property changed hands several times, including twice going through foreclosure.
 By late 1938, it was owned by the Volunteer Cooperative Bank.
 In December of 1938, the bank filed for (and subsequently received) permission to install a fire escape, with the proposed occupancy of the property being a lodging house.

 The bank leased the property to Alice S. King, and in July of 1939, she applied for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.

-On August 30, 1939, Harry L. Cronan acquired 328 Commonwealth from the Volunteer Cooperative Bank.
+On August 30, 1939, 328 Commonwealth was acquired from the Volunteer Cooperative Bank by Harry L. Cronan.
 The next day, he transferred the property to Mabel Blanche (Smith) Watters Cary, the wife of James Leroy Cary.
 The Carys lived at 328 Commonwealth and operated it as a lodging house.
 He was a salesman.
 They previously had lived in Millis.

 James Cary died in August of 1945, and Mabel Cary continued to live at 328 Commonwealth.
 In January of 1947, she applied for permission to convert the property from a lodging house into a fraternity meeting house and dormitory.
 She indicated that the property was to be owned by the Alpha Kappa Sigma Trust and rented to the Alpha Kappa Sigma fraternity of Northeastern University.
 The transaction apparently did not occur and she abandoned the permit.

 On March 18, 1947, 328 Commonwealth was acquired from Mabel Cary by Frances Willard (Hammond) Christian, widow of Dr. Andreas (Andrew) Forest Christian.
 She previously had lived at 20 Hereford, and lived briefly at 328 Commonwealth after acquiring it.
 She had moved by 1948, possibly to Santa Barbara, California, where she was living in the mid-1950s.